Strokes in Dogs

 The first step to treatment is an early and accurate diagnosis.
 Baseline blood work including hematology, biochemistry profile and coagulation testing is required.
 MRI is the BEST and ONLY test to diagnose both ischemic and hemorrhagic disorders of the brain.
 MRI can readily differentiate, assess restriction of blood flow and often find the abnormal blood vessel in the brain.
 CT scan may, in certain cases show a lesion, but it can be nearly impossible to differentiate from a brain tumor.
 This is a major flaw of CT for imaging the brain.
 Accurate diagnosis is critical, as the prognosis between neoplasia such as a glioma and a hemorrhagic stroke vary considerably.
 Many conditions of that are consistent with stroke will recover normal or near normal given time.

 Once a diagnosis of stroke is reached, further testing to help find the underlying cause of the stroke is recommended.
 This may require tests such as further blood work, abdominal ultrasound, coagulation profiles and blood pressure testing.
-Our board certified neurologists at SEVN can help you with these next steps.
+Our board-certified neurologists at Southeast Veterinary can help you with these next steps.

 A CT scan would have likely led to the diagnosis of brain tumor, causing this patient unnecessary treatment or euthanasia.
 This is one of many reasons that we do not recommend CT for evaluating the brain.